rattrayalex/DecisionCandy/README.txt

-By Alex Rattray and Ceasar Bautista
+By Alex Rattray, Greg Terrono, and Ceasar Bautista